Azure/mlops-v2/QUICKSTART.md

    The Azure DevOps setup is successfully finished.

-**This finishes the prerequisite section and the deployment of the solution accelerator can happen accordingly.**
+**This finishes the prerequisite section and the deployment of the solution accelerator can happen accordingly.
+The following sections describe how to setup the appriopriate configuration files and run the inner/outer loops using Azure DevOps or GitHub Actions.**

+This step deploys the training pipeline to the Azure Machine Learning workspace created in the previous steps.

 ## Outer Loop: Deploying Infrastructure via GitHub Actions
  1. Set up your Azure Credentials in a GitHub Secret.